arielelkin/site_source/open-source.markdown

 [https://github.com/pocketsvg/PocketSVG](https://github.com/pocketsvg/PocketSVG)

 Easily convert your SVG files into  `CGPaths`, `CAShapeLayers`, `UIBezierPaths`, or `NSBezierCurves`.
+This makes it easy to create vector-based paths and shapes in your iOS or macOS apps.

-This makes it easy to create vector-based paths and shapes in your iOS or macOS.
+Over 1000 GitHub stars, used in the Uber iOS apps.

 ## The Amazing Audio Engine